javaarchive/PIDLE2/README.md

 # PIDLE2
-Including easier stuff and more features, ths is PIDLE 2
+Including easier stuff and more features, this is PIDLE 2